swcarpentry/website/_posts/2016/05/2016-05-20-what-digital-humanists-do.md

 the vernacular was for women and children, while the Hebrew was for men.
-The text exists in only one hand-written manuscript from 1401, which is based on the book of Esther and used in the Purim holiday.
+The text exists in only one hand-written manuscript from 1401, which is based on the book of Esther used in the Purim holiday.

 The original is at the Bodlein Library in Oxford, but is available on microfilm,